leonelgalan/site/_posts/2020-04-24-ansible-raspberry-pi.md

 I've been playing with _Raspberry Pi_ computers for a while; I bought my first back in 2015.
 Since then I've bought more than I can remember.
 Setting them up has always been a ritual: I got a cheap USB keyboard/mouse combo, a USB/Ethernet adapter for my Mac and all the right HDMI cables, the mini included for the Zero.

-I knew I couldn't keep searching for the right syntax for `dd` everytime I wanted to set up a Pi and that keyboard/mouse set is a strain to the eyes.
+I knew I couldn't keep searching for the right syntax for `dd` every time I wanted to set up a Pi and that keyboard/mouse set is a strain to the eyes.
 I would prefer to keep them hidden.
 I wrote this _Shell_ and _Ansible_ scripts to get faster to the fun bits of the projects.

 > This was originally written as a [personal project's README](https://github.com/leonelgalan/ansible-pi), so it's format might be a combination of that and a blog post. - _Me in the editor role_